Updated 2/15/2021. Originally published 12/26/2016.

 Your communication ability depends on your listening skills.
 Ask questions.
 Focus on what your boss is saying.
 Avoid preparing your response while your manager is speaking – listen actively, and then respond.

-Change Tip: Select one of the above ideas and actively test for thirty days.
+Select one of the above ideas and actively test for thirty days.
 Measure the results.
 Then next month, add another tip.
 Repeat.
-Evaluate your working relationship, and adjust where needed.
-Drop what isn’t’ working, and focus on the activities that are.
+Evaluate your working relationship and adjust where needed.
+Drop what isn’t working, and focus on the successful activities.

-Positive, civil working relationships with your boss and peers can’t hurt and developing those strategies will serve you well during this job and the next.
+Positive, civil working relationships with your boss and peers can’t hurt and develop those strategies that will serve you well during this job and the next.

 More than anything else, we spend more hours on our jobs than we do with our family and friends.